-Dental Crowns and Dental Bridges
+Crowns and Bridges Explained

 Like dental crowns, bridges are fully customizable and made of various materials, including porcelain and metals.
-Bridges are bonded to the surrounding teeth and only removable by your dentist.
+They are bonded to the surrounding teeth and only removable by your dentist.

-These types of restorations are created to match the colour, height, texture, and overall appearance of your teeth.
-These restorations are very durable and last many years, assuming you take care of your teeth and gums.
-You may prolong the durability of your dental crowns and bridges by practicing good oral hygiene and visiting your dentist for regular check-ups and cleanings.
+Dental crowns and bridges are very durable and last many years, if you take care of your teeth and gums.
+Maintain longevity by practicing good oral hygiene and ensuring regular check-ups and cleanings.